The-Taimaka-Project/notebook-pipeline-runner/README.md

 - Runs a pipeline of Jupyter Notebooks
 - Prevents multiple instances of the program from running concurrently
 - Log and error handling
+- Emails the user when the pipeline is complete or if an error occurs

 ## Requirements